North Carolina Senior Medicare Patrol Program (SMP)

 - Identify and contact community groups to promote the services of the NCSMP Program.

-If you are interested in exploring this exciting volunteer opportunity, Alice Banks, NCSMP Volunteer Coordinator/Program Specialist at 877-99-NCSMP or at Alice.Banks@ncdoi.gov
+If you are interested in exploring this exciting volunteer opportunity, contact Kevin Robertson, NCSMP Director at 877-99-NCSMP(62767) or at Kevin.Robertson@ncdoi.gov